 We work on a contingency-fee-basis, which means you’ll never pay us anything upfront.
 We only collect when we win money for you, so there’s no risk in hiring us to represent you.
 Take the first step toward getting the justice you deserve by scheduling a free case review and legal consultation with our firm.
 Call (706) 863-6600 today.

-Do I Need A Motorcycle Accident Lawyer?
+Do I Need A Motorcycle Accident Lawyer in Augusta?

 Agents for insurance companies will act concerned and say they will take care of victims.
 However, these are always empty promises.
 Don’t be fooled.
 An insurer only looks to protect its bottom line and will do anything to reduce or outright deny your injury claim.